WiredPulse/FirstAlert/README.md

-# Keyboard-adder
+# First Alert
-Adds Russian keyboard as an attempt to not get ransomed
+A very simple script to aid in preventing ransomware payloads